innerTide/awesome-neue-latex-cv/README.md

 % Used with localFont option, the template will use the 'alternative'
 % header layout, your system fonts and the default color scheme
 \documentclass[alternative]{awesome-source-cv}

+% Used with chinese option the template will support Chinese
+% header layout, fonts included in the fonts directory and the default color scheme
+\documentclass[chinese]{awesome-source-cv}

 ```